 Prosecutors allege the brothers robbed the women, then shot them out of fear of being recognized.
 All four victims had their hands tied behind their backs with blue or pink fabric and gunshots to the head.
 The January 2013 shootings happened in midday in a troubled part of south Tulsa that has been plagued by blight and crime.

-The attorneys representing the Poores have argued that the state built a flimsy case on unreliable witnesses who admittedly used drugs and cut deals with prosecutors and want the chance to call their own witnesses to prove it.
+Both brothers have pleaded not guilty and are being represented by separate attorneys, who have argued for months that the state has built a flimsy case against the men based on unreliable witnesses who admittedly used drugs and cut deals with prosecutors.

 One of Monday's filings deals with shell casings from a .40-caliber pistol recovered at a house owned by a relative of Cedric Poore's.
 The affidavit requesting a search warrant stated that witnesses told investigators that "the suspects used a .40-caliber pistol to shoot the victims," according to the court filing.
 The legal filing then states that witnesses told investigators that the suspects "shot the same pistol with James Poore on New Year's Eve night in the backyard" of the relative's house.

 "Simply put, the affidavit is long on irrelevant generalities and short on specific allegations attributed to reliable sources," Monday's filing states.

 Because of the vagueness of the affidavit, "the evidence presented by the state at the preliminary (hearing) was untrustworthy and insufficient to hold Cedric Poore for trial," Cedric Poore's attorney, John Echols, said in an email Monday.

 But Tulsa County First Assistant District Attorney Doug Drummond suggested the filings by the defense were typical.